 ‘They learn to take measured risks and challenge themselves as, for example, they carefully use the climbing equipment.’
 Ofsted June 2016.

-In 2016 both the pre-school leader and deputy qualified as Open Awards Level 3 Forest Schools Practitioners.
+In 2016 the pre-school leader qualified as a Level 3 Forest Schools Practitioner.
 We offer a weekly Forest School outing to local woods.
 The pre-school deputy is currently training as a Forest School practitioner and these outings are continuing.
 We remain very excited about the learning and development opportunities these offer the children.
 For more information about Forest School, download the Handbook through the following link and talk to the pre-school leader.
-Forest School Handbook 250716
+Forest School Handbook 100417